notsodistantworlds/vertiv/README.md

 * The target language is groovy, though you probably can use it from within Java if you don't mind the overhead of this dynamic language.
-* Uses rxjava3.
-And you should, too.
-Don't be a b...uffer
+* Uses Spring Reactor.
+Which is in a way surprising considering my general dislike for Spring, but nevertheless, here we are. rxJava 3 did not meet my expectations.

 ### Build